-Some years back my wife and I took a trip to Greece with her father.
+Some years back we took a trip to Greece with family.
 Like every other tourist, we became wrapped up in local traditions and enjoyed every opportunity to drink ouzo, a sweet anise-flavored spirit similar to French pastis or Italian sambuca.
 Naturally, we brought a bottle home with us, but sadly, it has spent most of its time at the back of the liquor cabinet.

-A few weeks ago my father-in-law was visiting for Thanksgiving and requested a cocktail made with ouzo.
-I thought for a moment and realized that for the past few years I hadn't once opened the bottle.
-In fact, I don't even recall stumbling across a recipe that used it.
+A few weeks ago family visiting for Thanksgiving requested a cocktail made with ouzo.
+We thought for a moment and realized that for the past few years we hadn’t once opened the bottle.
+In fact, I don’t even recall stumbling across a recipe that used it.
 What a shame to let our souvenir go unused for so long.
 Challenge accepted!

 The Greeks normally drink ouzo with a splash of water which dilutes the alcohol and causes it to go cloudy—a louche effect that you also get with absinthe.
 The only other way we had it in Greece was with orange juice.
-It only took a moment of consideration to conclude that my cocktail could not use ouzo as the primary ingredient by volume.
+It only took a moment of consideration to conclude that our cocktail could not use ouzo as the primary ingredient by volume.
 Its flavor is so pronounced that it would easily dominate the recipe.
-I decided to try combining it with calvados because, like ouzo, it's not used very often in my house and I was intrigued by the idea of adding apple to the mix.
-After squeezing some lemon juice for a basic sour formula, genius struck as I grabbed the cinnamon syrup.
+We decided to try combining it with calvados because, like ouzo, it’s not used very often in our house and we were intrigued by the idea of adding apple to the mix.
+After squeezing some lemon juice for a basic sour formula, genius struck as we grabbed the cinnamon syrup.

 1 oz calvados